 Remember there are lots of ways to journal, whether that’s using a notebook, a computer, or even our phone.
 We can express ourselves by writing a little, a lot or not at all.
 Give it a go and see what works for you.

-And if you’re using a different method to support you in your caring role, please do share it with others in our carer Facebook group.
+And if you’re using a different method to support you in your caring role, please do share it with others in the Mobilise community.
 We'd love to hear from you.

 *Psychology Today.
 N.D